StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-an-organization.md

 2. Select :fontawesome-regular-square-plus:

-3. Edit the required fields in the **Adding an organization** pane:
+3. In the **Adding an organization** pane, enter:

     **Name**

-    Enter the name of your new organization.
+    The name of your new organization.

     **Description**

-    Enter the description of your new organization.
+    The description of your new organization.

     **Tasks sharing rule**

-    Define the sharing rule for tasks when a case is shared with another organization. (lier avec la page qui explique comment faire ça)
+    The sharing rule for tasks when a case is shared with another organization.

     Two values are available:
         * Manual (default): This means you will have to authorize manually the sharing when sharing a case and specify a profile with certain permissions